Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

 Another important observation is that there exist curvature flows that develop singularities within a finite time for general initial hypersurfaces.
 For instance, Colding and Minicozzi \cite{CM2012, CM2016} proved that singularities are unavoidable in mean curvature flow.
 Similarly, Harvie \cite{H2019} demonstrated that for non-topological spherical initial hypersurfaces, the inverse mean curvature flow typically develops intersections or singularities in finite time, leading to the breakdown of classical motions.
-This breakdown is closely related to changes in the topology of the evolving surface, such as the formation of self-intersections or the merging of initially disjoint surface components.
+This phenomenon is closely related to changes in the topology of the evolving surface, such as the formation of self-intersections or the merging of initially disjoint surface components.
 To address such challenges, Huisken and Ilmanen \cite{HI2001} introduced a weak solution for IMCF in Riemannian manifolds and established its existence, uniqueness, and connectedness.
 To the best of our knowledge, the study of IMCF in degenerate Riemannian spaces remains an open problem.

 Sub-Riemannian spaces are degenerate Riemannian spaces in which the Riemannian inner product is defined only on subspaces of the tangent space.
 The simplest model of sub-Riemannian spaces is the first Heisenberg group $\mathbb{H}^{1}$, which is not Euclidean on any scale.
 In a sense, the Heisenberg group plays a role in sub-Riemannian manifolds analogous to that of Euclidean space in Riemannian manifolds.
 A natural idea is to study the inverse mean curvature flow in the first Heisenberg group.
-There are two folds for choosing the Heisenberg group as models: it is possible to define intrinsic derivatives and thus to write the horizontal mean curvature; it has a rich structure of dilations and translations, and some basic functional theory and partial differential equation theory have been proved on the Heisenberg group.
+There are two folds for choosing the Heisenberg group as models: it is possible to define intrinsic derivatives and hence introduce the notion of horizontal mean curvature; it has a rich structure of dilations and translations, and some basic functional theory and partial differential equation theory have been established on the Heisenberg group.

-In this paper we investigate IMCF in the first Heisenberg group, referred to as horizontal inverse mean curvature flow (HIMCF), which is obtained by replacing the geometric elements of the inverse mean curvature flow by the corresponding horizontal quantities in $\mathbb{H}^{1}$.
+In this paper we investigate IMCF in the first Heisenberg group, referred to as horizontal inverse mean curvature flow (HIMCF), which is obtained by replacing the geometric elements of the inverse mean curvature flow (\ref{1.1}) by the corresponding horizontal quantities in $\mathbb{H}^{1}$.
 We study the existence and uniqueness of weak solutions of the HIMCF and explore the geometric properties and applications.